 Employment/entrepreneurial opportunities should pay, at a minimum, a base salary in compliance with the minimum wage standards.
-However, employers offering commission-only positions may post positions and use Career Center’s recruitment services if they meet the following criteria: 1) they do not charge the applicant for training, require purchase of supplies or charge for start-up fees and/or kits, 2) they specify in their job posting the manner in which compensation will occur including during and after any training, 3) they offer benefits to full-time employees, 4) compensation does not rely on recruiting others to join nor is based on a “pyramid” or “multi-level” type structure, and 5) the position they are recruiting for requires a college degree.
+However, employers offering commission-only positions may post positions and use Career Center’s recruitment services if they meet the following criteria: 1) they do not charge the applicant for training, require purchase of supplies or charge for start-up fees and/or kits, 2) they specify in their job posting the manner in which compensation will occur including during and after any training, 3) they offer benefits to full-time employees, and 4) compensation does not rely on recruiting others to join nor is based on a “pyramid” or “multi-level” type structure.

 The Career Center will provide select recruitment services to organizations that provide recruiting/staffing services only if they do not charge a fee to prospective employees.
 Recruiting/staffing services must also permit the Career Center to request and verify information on the specific employer(s) represented and/or the specific job(s) being advertised.
 Access to UMBC’s online resume database is not available to third-party recruiters.
 The Career Center reserves the right to decline to post a position if they have an ongoing relationship with the employer being represented by the recruitment/staffing service and/or if the Career Center has concerns about the legitimacy of the job listing or the represented employer.

-Student information obtained from UMBCworks (Symplicity CSM), Handshake or any other system shall not be redisclosed without obtaining additional written student consent.
+Student information obtained from Handshake or any other system shall not be redisclosed without obtaining additional written student consent.
 According to the federal Family Educational Rights and Privacy Act (FERPA) of 1974, redisclosure, without student consent, violates federal law.
 If you are unable to comply fully with this request, return any previously obtained student information to UMBC immediately.

 If coming to campus, please note that UMBC and all University System of Maryland schools are smoke-free campuses.